-- Trade receivables discounted by the Bank and returned unpaid - Persistent overruns, beyond one month, by comparison with the authorisations granted.
-To avoid incurring any operational risks, however, the entities will monitor, on a weekly basis, the authorised overruns of a certain level (at each local entity's discretion). - Or a potential deterioration in risk quality as measured against qualitative criteria, which is likely to further deteriorate and therefore generate an expense for the Bank.
-These indicators may include incidents of a legal nature (garnishee orders, attachments, etc.) or account-related incidents (loss of income, overdrawn balances, authorisations or maturing guarantees, etc.) or negative information specific to a counterparty (non-performing loans at a competitor bank, deterioration in either its financial position, its credit quality or collateral), or incidents and disputes relating to the main shareholders (death, receivership or liquidation, etc.) or difficulties encountered in a counterparty's business sector etc.
+- Either a visible deterioration in risk quality as measured against quantitative criteria (doubtful - in arrears, substandard, frozen - lack of any ledger entry and overdrawn, persistent overruns, etc.) - Or a potential deterioration in risk quality as measured against qualitative criteria, which is likely to further deteriorate and therefore generate an expense for the Bank.
+These indicators may include incidents of a legal nature (garnishee orders, attachments, etc.) or accountrelated incidents (loss of income, overdrawn balances, authorisations or maturing guarantees, etc.) or negative information specific to a counterparty (non-performing loans at a competitor bank, deterioration in either its financial position or its credit quality or collateral).